Sattypvt/mirai-ai-summer-internship-2026-/README.md

 +
 Recruiter Evaluation Criteria

-The AI is instructed to behave as a specialized technical recruiter.
+The prompt instructs Gemini to behave as a strict technical recruiter.

-The analysis focuses on:
+The AI evaluates:

-Technical skill alignment
+Technical skills
-Job-description matching
+Job-description alignment
 Missing keywords
-Weak resume statements
+Weak bullet points
-Bullet-point quality
 Relevant experience
 Skill gaps
+Improvement opportunities
+4. Gemini API Layer

+The processed information is sent to the Google Gemini API.

+Gemini performs the AI reasoning and generates the resume evaluation.

+The API is accessed securely using the GEMINI_API_KEY stored in Streamlit Secrets.

+The API key is not stored in the public GitHub repository.

+5. Analysis Layer

+The AI-generated response is presented through the Streamlit interface.

+The analysis can contain:

+Overall assessment
+Resume score
+Missing keywords
+Weak bullet points
+Strengths
+Recommendations
+Recruiter feedback
+6. Report Generation Layer

+The application uses ReportLab to generate a downloadable PDF report.

+The generated report contains the results of the AI-powered resume evaluation.

+🔌 API Integration Strategy

+The application integrates the Google Gemini API as its primary AI engine.

+The integration follows this flow:

+Streamlit Interface
+        ↓
+Python Application
+        ↓
+Gemini API Client
+        ↓
+Google Gemini Model
+        ↓
+AI Generated Analysis
+        ↓
+Streamlit Dashboard

+The Gemini API key is securely stored using Streamlit Secrets.

+Sensitive credentials are not committed to GitHub.

+🧠 Prompt Engineering Strategy

+The application uses a specialized recruiter-oriented prompt.

+Gemini is provided with dynamic context consisting of:

+Candidate Resume
++
+Target Job Description
++
+Recruiter Instructions

+The AI is instructed to evaluate the candidate specifically for the selected role.

+The prompt focuses on:

+Resume relevance
+Technical skills
+Missing keywords
+Weak bullet points
+Experience alignment
+Skill gaps
 Actionable improvements
 Overall recruiter assessment

+This approach makes the AI act as a specialized resume evaluator rather than a generic chatbot.

+🧩 Logic Modules
+1. User Interface Module

+Handles:

+Resume input
+Job description input
+User interactions
+Buttons
+Results presentation
+2. Resume Processing Module

+Handles the preparation of resume information for AI analysis.

+3. Prompt Engineering Module

-Dynamic context is provided to the AI so that the response changes according to the resume and target job description entered by the user.
+Constructs the recruiter-focused prompt using the resume and target job description.

+4. Gemini Integration Module

+Communicates with the Google Gemini API and receives the generated evaluation.

+5. Results Module

+Displays the AI-generated analysis and recommendations.

+6. PDF Generation Module

+Uses ReportLab to generate the downloadable resume analysis report.

 🛠️ Technology Stack
 Technology	Purpose
-🐍 Python	Application development
+Python	Application development
-🎨 Streamlit	Web application and user interface
+Streamlit	Web application and UI
-🤖 Google Gemini API	Generative AI and resume analysis 🐼 Pandas	Data processing
+Google Gemini API	Generative AI analysis
+Pandas	Data processing
-📄 ReportLab	PDF report generation
+ReportLab	PDF generation
-🔐 Python-dotenv	Environment configuration
+Python-dotenv	Environment configuration
-🐙 Git	Version control
+Git	Version control
-🐙 GitHub	Source code management
+GitHub	Source code management
-☁️ Streamlit Community Cloud	Cloud deployment
+Streamlit Community Cloud	Cloud deployment
 📁 Final Capstone Structure
 Final-Capstone-Project/
 │